SAP-samples/teched2025-DT265/exercises/ex0/README.md

 ## Get an Overview of the SAP BTP Provider Subaccount

-After completing these steps, you have an overview about the SAP BTP provider subaccount.
+After completing below steps, you have an overview about the SAP BTP provider subaccount.

 1. Open the provider subaccount ([*DT265_PROVIDER*](https://emea.cockpit.btp.cloud.sap/cockpit?idp=teched01.accounts.ondemand.com#/globalaccount/bab22592-b4b6-405e-add4-a6f3d9869306/subaccount/ed30d4c9-9da7-421c-bd08-c5ae51337fce/subaccountoverview)) in the SAP BTP Cockpit.
 2. Navigate to **Services -> Instances and Subscriptions**.